 Elastic band exercises: Pilates resistance bands workout

 Pilates resistance bands are just the same as regular resistance bands.
-I like using them as part of my Pilates workouts because they give me more control with the exercises.
+I like using them in my Pilates workouts because they give me more control over the exercises.
 This enables me to focus on technique and quality of movement.
 Here is an example of a Pilates resistance bands workout.

 Exercise band workout: Shoulder rolls

 Sit in a comfortable position with your back straight.
-Place the band across the back of your shoulders and hold on to each end of it.
-Extend your arms in front of you with shoulders drawn back and down.
+Place the band across the backs of your shoulders and hold each end.
+Extend your arms in front of you with your shoulders drawn back and down.

-Roll the shoulders forward, then up and back so you’re making a full circular motion.
+Roll the shoulders forward, then up and back, making a full circular motion.
 You can also repeat a set with forward circles if you like.

 Stretch band exercises: Torso twists